Psy-Fer/bedpull/docs/src/cram-mode.md

 ## Requirements

 - A CRAM file.
-If the `<file>.cram.crai` index is missing, bedpull builds it automatically the first time you run against that file — no `samtools` required.
+If the `<file>.cram.crai` index is missing, bedpull builds it automatically the first time you run against that file, so `samtools` is not required.
 - For reference-compressed CRAMs: the reference FASTA used during compression.
 If its `.fai` index is missing, it's auto-built the same way.
 - For CRAMs with embedded sequences (created with `samtools view -C` from a FASTA source with no external reference, or with `embed_ref=2`): no reference is needed.